anibali/dsnt-pose2d/README.md

 [eval-mpii-pose](https://github.com/anibali/eval-mpii-pose).
 This is especially useful for generating Matlab submission files which are compatible with the official MPII evaluation code.

-## Building your own models

-This repository contains a lot of training and evaluation code which is specific to particular models and datasets.

-If you want to use DSNT in your own project, check out [dsntnn](https://github.com/anibali/dsntnn) instead. `dsntnn` is a small, self-contained library containing all of the operations required for DSNT, the loss function, and regularization terms.

 ## Other implementations